HoodedDeath/RiskOfDeath-ModManager/README.md

 - 1.0.1 -> Update RuleSet to not try installing itself to RoR2
 - 1.0.2 -> Fix Readme
 - 2.0.0 -> Implemented Uninstall and Update functionality, as well as update check for application
+- 2.1.0 -> Implemmented "Install with Mod Manager" url protocol for downloading directly from thunderstore.io
+- 2.1.1 -> Added How To Use section to readme